TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

 ------------

-Currently, the ``py.exe`` launcher cannot be used to start Python when it has been installed from the Microsoft Store.
+Currently, the ``py.exe`` launcher cannot be used to start Python when it has been installed kutoka the Microsoft Store.

 Because of restrictions on Microsoft Store apps, Python scripts may not have full write access to shared locations such as ``TEMP`` and the registry.